Will Medicare Pay For Bathroom Modifications ?

 Read this very short piece to find your SHIP – “Free Help Understanding Medicare And Medicaid ?
 Here’s Where You Get It”.

-Does Medicaid cover home modifications or bathroom equipment ?
+Does Medicaid cover home modifications ?

 Without going into a complex description of how Medicaid is funded, it will suffice to say that it is funded partly federally, and partly by each state.